 This NASBA-approved course reviews and compares the “Green Book” model and the “COSO” model.
 Either can be used to help an entity run its operations effectively, report reliable information, and comply with applicable laws and regulations.

-Learn the types of budgets and their components, how to prepare revenue estimates and budget summaries, how to establish budgetary controls, and how to budget for contingencies.
+Learn the types of budgets and their components, how to prepare revenue estimates and budget summaries, how to establish budgetary controls, and how to budget for contingencies in this NASBA-approved course.

 Learn the skills that help you understand different methods for analyzing and forecasting revenues and expenditures and learn how to communicate and monitor the budget to interested parties.